AEB-labs/cruddl/docs/modelling.md

 # Modelling guide

-A cruddl project consists of one or multiple [GraphQL schema](http://graphql.org/learn/schema/) files and, optionally, metadata files in JSON format.
+A cruddl project consists of one or multiple [GraphQL schema](http://graphql.org/learn/schema/) files and, optionally, metadata files in JSON or YAML format.
 A simple example can look like this:

 ```typescript
 import { Project } from 'cruddl';